Customer Renewable Programs

 - Customers will receive a $5 per kW monthly peak capacity payment for the 10-year duration of the program.
 The payment is offered as a bill credit.

 Committed capacity is the amount of kW discharged from the battery for two hours during the window of 6 – 8:30 p.m.
 The committed capacity determines the incentive.
-For example, a 15 kilowatt-hour (kWh) battery can commit 5 kW or 10 kWh over two hours, therefore, the incentive would be $850 x 5 kW= $4,250, if submitted within the first 15 MW group.
+For example, a 15 kilowatt-hour (kWh) battery can commit 5 kW or 10 kWh over two hours, therefore, the incentive would be $850 x 5 kW= $4,250.
 If weather does not allow for sufficient battery charging there will be no penalty to the customer as long as the battery storage is paired with PV generation with a ratio of at least 1 kW of generation for every 2 kWh of committed capacity.

 The owner of the solar-plus-storage system will receive the incentive.
 To receive the incentive faster, the bill account holder should be the owner of the storage system.
 That can be the residential or commercial customer owning the system or a company that leases the system to the homeowner or business.